DETAILED ACTION

 Rejection Under 101:

-Applicant's arguments filed 10/23/2025 have been fully considered.
-Applicant argues that the claims recite obtaining data generated by a surgical instrument, obtaining data from a surgical database, and implementing a machine learning algorithm in multiple steps to generate and revise the substitute data.
-This is an improvement to the technical field of surgical data processing and machine learning reliability (see Remarks pg.
-10 for specification paragraphs).
+Applicant's arguments filed 05/20/2026 have been fully considered.
+Applicant argues that the amended claims (see Remarks pg.
+9) recite an improvement to the technical field of surgical data processing and machine learning reliability.
+The ML model confirms irregular datasets and updates the master dataset to improve accuracy of predictions (see Remarks pg.
+9 for specification paragraphs).
 Thus, the claims integrate the judicial exception into a practical application, such that the claims are not directed to an abstract idea.
-In response to Applicant’s argument, the limitations about obtaining data are construed to be part of the abstract idea and are not considered additional elements.
-The elements such as the database and machine learning model are considered additional elements that invoke the use of a computer to carry out the abstract idea and do not amount to an improvement since they are recited at a high level of generality.
+In response to Applicant’s argument, the amendment is directed toward the abstract idea.
+The use of the machine learning model is considered an additional element that invokes the use of a computer to carry out the abstract idea and does not amount to an improvement.
 See the updated rejection below for further clarification.

 Claim Rejections - 35 USC § 101